 Enable 2-Step Verification

-1. In Gmail, open your account settings by clicking the Google Apps icon at the top and then Account in your Google apps.
+In Gmail, open your account settings by clicking your profile icon at the top right and then click the button Manage your Google Account.

-3. Scroll to find Signing in to Google.
-Click 2-Step Verification and follow the wizard to enable it.
+You will be taken through a series of screens to enable 2-Step Verification.
 You will need to verify it is you by entering your password.

 Generate an App Password

-Once 2-Step Verification is enabled, you will see another option within Signing in to Google.
-This option does not show if 2-Step Verification is not enabled.
+Once 2-Step Verification is enabled, you will able to generate an App Password.
+This is only available once 2-Step Verification is enabled.

 And that's it!
 You're done!